lucasdelimanogueira/PyNorch/README.md

 **PyNorch** is a deep learning framework constructed using C/C++, CUDA and Python.
 This is a personal project with educational purpose only! `Norch` means **NOT** PyTorch, and we have **NO** claims to rivaling the already established PyTorch.
 The main objective of **PyNorch** was to give a brief understanding of how a deep learning framework works internally.
 It implements the Tensor object, GPU support and an automatic differentiation system.

 # 2 - Installation
-Install this package from PyPi
+Install this package from PyPi (you can also test it on Colab!)

 ```css
 $ pip install norch